Why so much initative? By design.

 Private Equity Club: builds on the strong relationship between Fuqua and the global private equity community through educational events, speaker series, and employment initiatives.

-Tech Club: focused at the intersection of business and technology, they offer leadership, engagement, learning, and career opportunities including Tech Treks during break; resources including coding seminars, tech trends podcasts, and events like the “Duke Disrupts” Tech Symposium featuring breakouts and panels with cutting-edge leaders in the tech industry.
+Tech Club: focusing on the intersection of business and technology, they offer leadership, engagement, learning, and career opportunities including Tech Treks during break; resources including coding seminars, tech trends podcasts, and events like the “Duke Disrupts” Tech Symposium featuring breakouts and panels with cutting-edge leaders in the tech industry.

 Formed around a shared affinity, these organizations allow students to highlight and share the unique parts of themselves with the greater Fuqua community.
 Since Fuqua is such a diverse school and many students are living far from their families and friends, these clubs facilitate opportunities for interpersonal connection and build our collective diversity.